 In the code, we will represent these distributions as a list of counts for various distance bins.
-The i^{th} entry in the list will store the count for distances between i and i+1 angstroms (Å).
+The $i^{th}$ entry in the list will store the count for distances between i and i + 1 angstroms (Å).
 For example, the first entry will correspond to the number of occurrences between 0 and 1 Å, the second entry will correspond to the number of occurrences between 1 and 2 Å, and so on.
 These lists will each have 15 entries, and we will ignore residue pairs with distances over 15 Å.

-Exercise 1: In "statistical potential.py" implement the function "observed distribution".
-Your"test observed distribution" codeshouldthetestsprefixed withpass"test statistical potential.py" afterimplementing this.
-Plottheobdistribution for bybelowaspartateandargininerunningcommand. the> python statistical_potential.py ASP ARG
+In "statistical potential.py" implement the function "observed distribution".
+Exercise 1: Your code the"test observed distribution" should pass tests prefixed with in"test statistical potential.py" after implementing this (the first 3 unit tests).
+Plot the observed distribution for aspartate and arginine by running the below command. > python statistical\potential.py ASP ARG